Surigao del Sur: Spanish colonial era

-Independent province
+Philippine independence

+Foundation

 Surigao del Sur was created as the 56th Philippine province on June 19, 1960, through Republic Act 2786, separated from its mother province, Surigao, on September 18, 1960.

 At the time of its inception, it was classified as 4th Class province with an annual income of over 300,000.00.
 Seven years later, because of rapid increase of revenue collection particularly from the logging ventures, it has been reclassified as Ist Class B and in 1980 as Ist Class A with an estimated annual income of around ₱13,000,000.
 It has been reclassified as 2nd Class with a revenue adding up to ₱315,888,300.63.

 Recaredo B. Castillo was the appointed first governor and subsequently elected governor while Vicente L. Pimentel was the first elected congressman.

 The province was formed with 13 municipalities.
 Six more were added, raising the number to 19 with Tandag as the capital.
 Two of its municipalities have been elevated to cities; the first was Bislig City.

-In 2007, Tandag was granted cityhood but it was nullified via a controversial decision by the Supreme Court a year later.
-In 2009, Tandag got back its city status after the court reversed its own ruling on December 22, 2009.
+Contemporary

+The capital town Tandag became a component city by virtue of Republic Act No. 9392 which sought to convert the town into a city.
+The law was ratified on June 23, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.

+House Bill No. 2336 of the 19th Congress seeks to separate the southern part of the province to be formed as the new Province of Surigao Oriental.
+Once the bill is signed into law it will be approved and ratified in a referendum.